sonyhero/project-inctagram/README.md

 Hello, dushevnie

-We are start from deploy in inctag.ru or inctag.site
+We are start from deploy in inctag.ru
 ## Getting Started

 First, run the development server: